 American Speech-Language-Hearing Association

-The top St. Louis home care agency, Compassionate Nursing Services, also offers invaluable help to those with hearing loss, such as suggestions for adaptive devices, transportation and accompaniment to healthcare appointments and procedures, friendly companionship to stave off loneliness, and more.
+Compassionate Nursing Services, providers of expert senior home care in St. Louis and the surrounding areas, also offers invaluable help to those with hearing loss, such as suggestions for adaptive devices, transportation and accompaniment to healthcare appointments and procedures, friendly companionship to stave off loneliness, and more.
 Reach out to us today at 314-432-4312 for additional details on our professional in-home assistance that will make life safer and much more comfortable and enjoyable, and for additional hearing loss resources.